Frequently Asked Questions—MBSP

 The rollout sequence is being determined by the mobile carriers based on various factors, including obtaining local government planning approval, landowner agreement where necessary, and access to existing infrastructure, power and backhaul.

 These rollout schedules will be regularly updated as the rollout progresses.

 There are a number of local factors that can interfere with mobile reception and therefore impact a user's ability to obtain or maintain a mobile phone signal at any given time or place.
-These factors include mountainous or hilly terrain, buildings (including their internal structure) or other physical obstacles interrupting the line‑of‑sight from the mobile base station.
+These factors include mountainous or hilly terrain, buildings (including their internal structure) or other physical obstacles such as trees interrupting the line-of-sight from the mobile base station.

 The mobile network operators and mobile network infrastructure providers were asked to come forward with proposals to build new or upgraded mobile base stations to deliver improved mobile coverage to locations on the Government's database of reported mobile black spots.

 The application process awarded ranking points to base stations based on how they performed against the assessment criteria.
-The Department recommended base stations for funding on the assessment against the criteria including value for money.
+The Department recommended base stations for funding based on the assessment against the criteria including value for money.
 The assessment criteria included consideration of the:

 - expected coverage that each base station would deliver

 - number of premises and the length of major transport routes being covered

 - amount of funding the mobile network operator/mobile network infrastructure provider was proposing to co-contribute